jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - Fix up generation (we broke some things?)
+  -
   - Bitmasks... for FeatureSets (.... oh, and duals are solved by the pair bits?)
     - Binary bitpacked array helper methods.
     - BinaryFeatureSet